kotulc/extractor/README.md

 In order to determing the efficacy of the employed encoding, the output of this project (a ANN layer) may be directly compared to the performance of a traditionally trained layer of similar size against a benchmark data set such as MNIST.
 For this functionality see the EvalNets project at https://github.com/kotulc/evalnets

+This project has been designed iteratively based on my current understanding of the related concepts.
+If you are interested in this project or would like to contribute please feel free to fork it.
+I will review well commented and relevant pull requests.

-For more detail concerning this project, please take a look at the documentation.
+For more detail concerning this project, please take a look at the documentation located in this repository.

 Pending updates: pending updates will be included in V1.1.
 - Remove several unnecessary iterative steps, returning only a single solution for now